 Those wishing to take their holiday here in 2017 will soon find the island of Santorini is one of the archipelago’s crown jewels – and for good reason.
 Pockets of snow-white Grecian houses nestle between craggy rock-faces and lush greenery, before fanning out towards the indigo Aegean sea.
 Villages like the hilltop Oia and the enchanting Minoan site of Akrotiri make for perfect day trips and opportunities to soak up some local history and culture.

-Top hotels in Kamari
+Most popular hotels in Kamari

 Santorini Kastelli Resort